-[19:44] And lastly, in his second coming, Jesus will be the ruler of the kings of the earth.
-Those governments that are anti-Christian will be demolished and be demolished because Jesus will rule over all.
+And lastly, in his second coming, Jesus will be the ruler of the kings of the earth.
+Those governments that are anti-Christian will be demolished because Jesus will rule over all.

 Do we have this apocalyptic, heavenly view of God and Jesus when we face rejections and persecutions?

-More often than not, we focus less on who God is in heaven and more on our pain and suffering here on earth.
+[20:16] More often than not, we focus less on who God is in heaven and more on our pain and suffering here on earth.
 I'm like that, too.

-And that's why we need to be reminded constantly of this heavenly perspective, who God is and who Jesus is.
+And that's why we need to be reminded constantly of this heavenly perspective.
+Who God is and who Jesus is.